For those who want their walls to have a unique appearance, glow-in-the-dark paint is one way to express creativity.

 So, you will need to add extra coats to ensure that the phosphors are totally covered.

 Is Glow in the Dark Wall Paint Safe for Kids?

-Glow in the dark paint is as safe as any other paint that comes into contact with kids.
+But at present, glow-in-the-dark paint is as safe as any other paint that comes into contact with kids.

-There are green or environmentally friendly paints on the market, but the general advice is that kids can paint with relative safety using the glow in the dark versions as long as they do not ingest the paint and clean up afterward.
+There are green or environmentally friendly paints on the market, but the general advice is that kids can paint with relative safety using the glow-in-the-dark versions as long as they do not ingest the paint and clean up afterward.

 What are the Safety Measures You Need to Follow?

 It’s recommended that with any paint, you use gloves, goggles or eye protection, and a mask when applying them.

 You also need to be in a well-ventilated area that will disperse any toxic or unwanted elements that leak into the air.